genomicsclass/leanpub/manuscript/getting_started_exercises.md

 A>## Exercises
 A>
 A>Here we will test some of the basics of R data manipulation which you should know or should have learned by following the tutorials above.
 You will need to have the file `femaleMiceWeights.csv` in your working directory.
-As we showed above, one way to do this is using the `downloader` package:
+As we showed above, one way to do this is by using the `downloader` package:
 A>
 A>
 ```r